Robert Scot: Federal stamps and seals

 In 1798, Robert Scot engraved rate stamp dies for each state, for use on documentary paper in an effort to raise money for support of the undeclared Quasi-War with France.
 Under President John Adams, the United States Navy was quickly expanded, which required considerable funding.
 In 1800, Scot engraved the second series of stamps, known as the Second Federal Issue, to support the Quasi-War, and also the First Barbary War.
 Scot also engraved the seal for the U.S. Navy Department in 1798, and seal dies for the U.S. Department of State in 1802 and 1817.
 The current Federal seals for the Navy and State Departments, along with the Great Seal of the United States, retain much of the designs from earlier dies engraved by Robert Scot.

 Death

-Robert Scot died in office on November 3, 1823, a month after his 78th birthday.
+Scot died in office on November 3, 1823, a month after his 78th birthday.
 United States Mint Director Robert Patterson wrote a letter to President James Monroe on the day that Scot died, stating "It has now become my painful duty to announce to you the sudden decease of our Ingraver [sic], Robert Scot, which took place this morning.
 He returned to rest last night, apparently in his ordinary state of health.
 He was, on opening his door in the morning, discovered to have recently expired."
 Scot was succeeded by William Kneass on January 29, 1824.